 We touched on barrier creams, but other barriers, like bandages, would also work to prevent irritation caused by a face mask.
 "If you have chafing above your ears caused by earloops from your mask, cut a strip from a blister Band-Aid and put it on the crease above your ears," Wu says.

 Apply Aloe to Soothe Skin

 If you've already got chafe and you're looking to treat it, Chiu, Roberts, and Robinson all recommend aloe vera to soothe the itchiness and irritation as well as cool, moisturize, and hydrate the area.
 When shopping for a product, Roberts says to check the ingredients list and look for a pure aloe vera formula.
-We recommend trying this one, which contains 99.75% pure cold-pressed aloe vera.
+We recommend trying this one, which contains 99.75 percent pure cold-pressed aloe vera, according to the brand.

 Use a Dusting Powder to Keep the Area Dry

 One key ingredient that both Chiu and Wu say to look for to prevent friction that leads to chafing?
 Cornstarch.

 "If you’ve been working out more and now have chafing from a sports bra or leggings, it’s best to keep the area clean and dry," explains Wu.
 "Wet skin is more likely to chafe, so towel off frequently, or try using powder under your bra straps."
 Wu recommends sprinkling this natural, talc-free dusting powder on the places that rub together to dry out the area and reduce moisture that causes friction.

 Chiu also adds that airing out the area is key to promote dryness.
 If you can't change outfits or you need a quick fix, Roberts's favorite trick is to use a quick blast of cool air from a blow dryer to remove the moisture.
 "Cooling constricts blood vessels, decreases circulation, cools off the skin itself, and also removes the moisture," Roberts explains.